rivertb/BMC-Helix-OnPrem-Installation-3-ITSM/README.md

 Hover the mouse over the stage where the error is reported and click the Logs window that pops up.
 ![HELIX_ONPREM_DEPLOYMENT Failure1](./diagram/helix-onprem-deployment-failure1.png)

-Click the last stage
+Click the last stage.
 ![HELIX_ONPREM_DEPLOYMENT Failure2](./diagram/helix-onprem-deployment-failure2.png)

-Click Console Output to see the output
+Click Console Output to see the output.
 ![HELIX_ONPREM_DEPLOYMENT Failure3](./diagram/helix-onprem-deployment-failure3.png)

-Scroll down to see the FAILURE
+Scroll down to see the FAILURE.
 ![HELIX_ONPREM_DEPLOYMENT Failure4](./diagram/helix-onprem-deployment-failure4.png)

 Below exception is pending approval issue